Zero-cycles on a product of elliptic curves over a $p$-adic field: Mackey Functors and Somekawa -groups Mackey Functors and Somekawa K-groups

 \subsection{Relation to zero-cycles}

 For a product $X=E_1\times\cdots\times E_d$ \footnote{We note that the construction of Raskind and Spiess was a lot more general, for a product of smooth complete and geometrically connected curves all having a $K$-rational point, and the filtration was constructed using the Somekawa $K$-groups attached to their Jacobian varieties. } of elliptic curves over a field $K$, Raskind and Spiess (\cite[Corollary 2.4.1]{Raskind/Spiess2000}) constructed a finite decreasing filtration $F^0\supset F^1\supset \cdots\supset F^N\supset 0$ of $CH_0(X)$ such that the successive quotients $F^i/F^{i+1}$ are isomorphic to Somekawa $K$-groups of the form $K(K;E_{i_1},\cdots,E_{i_r})$, for $1\leq i_1<\cdots<i_r\leq d$.
-Additionally, the subgroups $F^1$ and $F^2$ coincide with $A_0(X)$ and $T(X)$ respectively.
+More precisely, they proved an isomorphism